Category: News

 Live-Stream I: “Spring Concert”: Márton Végh (flute) und Daniel Seroussi (piano) play works by Mozart (Sonata C Major KV 14), Isang Yun (for flute: Der Affenspieler, Der Eremit am Wasser + Five Pieces for Piano) and Beethoven (Serenade op.
 41).
 Duo-Recital from 21 March 2021

-New Book about Isang Yun
+Book about Isang Yun

 Walter-Wolfgang Sparrer